AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 You can control design via seprate page-layout for TOC and styles via layout.css.

-TOC and other Booklists order in PDF will be based on bookmap's structure only.
+TOC and other Booklists order in PDF are based on bookmap's structure only.

 ![toc](../assets/publishing/toc.png)